danieltuzes/2D4/README.md

    4. To use the installed packages automatically, execute `.\vcpkg integrate install`.
 2. Install the required dependencies with *vcpkg* by executing

-      1. `.\vcpkg install boost-program-options:x64-windows` for boost program options, and
+      1. `.\vcpkg install boost-program-options:x64-windows` for boost program options,
+      2. `.\vcpkg install boost-random:x64-windows` for boost random number generation,
+      3. `.\vcpkg install fftw3:x64-windows` for FFTW, and
-      2. `.\vcpkg install suitesparse:x64-windows`, this installs the umfpack.
+      4. `.\vcpkg install suitesparse:x64-windows`, this installs the umfpack.

-	These steps may take at least around 10 minutes.
+	These steps may take at least around 15 minutes.
 3. Use the solution file or set up a new one for the project.
 Due to an [issue](https://github.com/microsoft/vcpkg/issues/3417), your compiler probably need be informed about umpack's directory.
 	1. With the provided solution the project files, it has been already added by pointing to `%VCPKG_ROOT%`.
 All you need to do is to add a system variable called VCPKG_ROOT with value pointing to the root directory of vcpkg.
 In our previous example, it was `C:\local\vcpkg-master`.
 	2. If you do not want to or cannot create the system variable, or want to start your solution and project files from zero, you can manually add it to your project settings.
 Open project 2D_DDD_simulation in the solution SDDST, then open your project properties under Project, \<Projectname\> properties.
 Go to VC++ Directories and in the Include Directories add `C:\local\vcpkg-master\packages\suitesparse_x64-windows\include\suitesparse`.